-The Nokia IoT Scene Analytics solution works by turning cameras into IoT sensors.
+The Nokia Scene Analytics solution works by turning cameras into IoT sensors.
 It derives abstract information such as motion, direction, density, and velocity vectors from each video feed, then uses machine learning technology – developed by Nokia’s Bell Labs – to analyze these vectors in real time.
 The software establishes patterns, identifies anomalies, and generates alerts.

-Nokia IoT Scene Analytics enhances situational awareness and prioritizes streams for their anticipated relevance, automatically allocating network resources based on dynamic application needs.
+Nokia Scene Analytics enhances situational awareness and prioritizes streams for their anticipated relevance, automatically allocating network resources based on dynamic application needs.
 The least relevant streams are cut off at the source, ensuring network availability for the most critical ones.

-The Nokia IoT Scene Analytics solution, in parallel with the Nokia IMPACT IoT Platform, works with any video monitoring solution.
+The Nokia Scene Analytics solution, in parallel with the Nokia IMPACT IoT Platform, works with any video monitoring solution.
 The software is agnostic to video resolutions, camera brands, and networking options, so you can quickly implement it with the equipment you already have.